-Tebordo v.
-Cold Spring Harbor Cent.
-Sch.
-Dist., 126 A.D.2d 542, 542 (2d Dep't 1987).
-These cases, however, involve whether an education employer was imposing "discipline" on a tenured education employee.
+542, 542 (2d Dep't 1987).
+These cases, however, involve whether an educational employer was imposing "discipline" on a tenured education employee.
 The present case presents the first opportunity for this Court to analyze "discipline" in a different context: COIB is not an education employer and does not employ the public servants against whom it regularly brings ethics charges.

-Significantly, §§ 3020 and 3020-a do not contemplate, and in the case of the latter do not even structurally permit, disciplinary proceedings against tenured education employees outside of the educational employment context.
-This structural limitation of § 3020a, together with the aims that motivated the creation of the educational tenure system itself, strongly suggests that § 3020's conception of "discipline" is rightly limited to the educational employment context.
-It is not so broad as to encompass a fine that COIB imposes pursuant to a separate statutory scheme that arises from a distinct set of public policy concerns, that does not impact the relationship between education employer and tenured education employee, and that does not alter the employee's security or terms of employment.
+Significantly, §§ 3020 and 3020-a do not contemplate, and in the case of the latter does not even structurally permit, disciplinary proceedings against tenured education employees outside of the educational employment context.
+This structural limitation of § 3020-a, together with the aims that motivated the creation of the educational tenure system itself, strongly suggests that § 3020's conception of "discipline" is rightly limited to the educational employment context.
+It is not so broad as to encompass a fine that COIB imposes pursuant to a separate statutory scheme that arises from a distinct set of public policy concerns, that does not affect the relationship between education employer and tenured education employee, and that does not alter the employee's job security or terms of employment.